pasharkey/flavorforecast/README.md

 ### Examples
     "Alexa, ask Flavor Forecast what the flavor forecast is today?"
-    "Alexa, ask Flavor Forecast for the flavor of the day on August 21, 2017" "Alexa, ask Flavor Forecast is the The Dairy Godmother open?""
+    "Alexa, ask Flavor Forecast for the flavor of the day on August 21, 2017" "Alexa, ask Flavor Forecast is the The Dairy Godmother open?"

 ### Requirements